31-Year-Old First Baseman – Tampa Bay Rays

 Agreed to a three-year, $21 million contract with the Rays in December of 2013.

-Loney is not in the lineup for Monday's game against the Orioles, the Tampa Tribune reports.
+Loney is not in the lineup Wednesday against the Red Sox, Roger Mooney of the Tampa Tribune reports.

 To instantly reveal our fantasy analysis of every player – including James Loney – simply subscribe now.

 |Preseason||Subscribe now to see our 2015 projections for James Loney||3-Year Averages||152||569||527||50||148||35||26||0||9||61||2||1||37||69||0||4||1||.281||.327||.381||.708|

 |Career (View All)||1343||5,120||4,680||498||1,334||370||251||20||99||635||37||21||381||615||7||37||15||.285||.338||.411||.749|

 |Sep.
 11||Bos||Did not play.|